michaeladamstrickland/Convexa/ATTOM_BATCH_IMPLEMENTATION_GUIDE.md

-# LeadFlow AI — ATTOM + BatchData Integration Guide
+# Convexa AI — ATTOM + BatchData Integration Guide

-This guide walks you through the setup and usage of the ATTOM Property Data API and BatchData Skip Trace integration in LeadFlow AI.
+This guide walks you through the setup and usage of the ATTOM Property Data API and BatchData Skip Trace integration in Convexa AI.

 ## Quick Start